Dakota Hudson: Colorado Rockies (2024)

 On January 5, 2024, Hudson signed a one-year contract with the Colorado Rockies.
 In 18 starts for the Rockies, he struggled to a 2–12 record and a 6.17 ERA with 49 strikeouts and 50 walks across 89 innings pitched.
 On July 7, Hudson was designated for assignment following the promotion of Tanner Gordon.
 He cleared waivers and was sent outright to the Triple–A Albuquerque Isotopes on July 11.
 On August 10, Hudson's contract was selected by the Rockies and he was added to the active roster.
 However, the next day he was placed on the injured list with right elbow inflammation.
 Hudson was transferred to the 60–day injured list on September 5, ending his season.
 On October 18, he was removed from the 40–man roster and sent outright to Albuquerque, but rejected the assignment and elected free agency.

-Los Angeles Angels (2025–present)
+Los Angeles Angels (2025)

 On December 9, 2024, Hudson signed a minor league contract with the Los Angeles Angels.
-He elected free agency on November 6.
+He made 28 appearances (24 starts) for the Triple-A Salt Lake Bees in 2025, posting an 8–7 record and 6.68 ERA with 89 strikeouts over 136 innings of work.
+Hudson elected free agency following the season on November 6, 2025.

+Kansas City Monarchs (2026)

+On February 16, 2026, Hudson signed with the Kansas City Monarchs of the independent American Association of Professional Baseball.
+He made seven starts and had a 6-1 record, a 2.09 ERA, and 29 strikeouts over 43 innings.
+On August 10, Hudson was released by the Monarchs.